TheCrunching/MuddyBot/docs/usage.md

 Sets the word for words on stream.
 The word must be encrypted with the same encryption key the program is using.

+### c!find_matches pattern

+Finds how many words match the specified pattern.
+The pattern has the letters you know and the letters you don't as '_'. eg (a_ple) would match apple.

 ## Words on stream

 Words on stream is something Mud Flaps does in his stream.
 Every 30 minutes he reveals a letter and his chat has to guess the word.
 This bot was made to help with that and find the word.
 You use `c!start_word` to start words on stream and `c!stop_word` to stop words on stream.
 If the user correctly guess's the word the bot will alert the user that they guessed it correctly and stop words on stream.